databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/PYTHON_SETUP_TELEMETRY.md

 user/workspace envelope is attached automatically.

 `recordPythonSetupAttempt` emits the attempt and **returns the reporter for that run's result**.
-The pairing is therefore structural: an outcome cannot be reported without an attempt having been recorded, and each attempt has exactly one result.
+The pairing is therefore structural rather than a convention: an outcome cannot be reported without an attempt having been recorded, and the reporter is once-only — a second call is dropped, so one attempt can never inflate into several results.

 ## When they fire